Specialty Supplements for HSV

 Phytoestrogens

-Taking a phytoestrogen supplement or eating foods containing phytoestrogens can help to reduce menopausal symptoms and herpes symptoms caused by female ovarian imbalances.
+Taking a phytoestrogen supplement or eating foods containing phytoestrogens can help to reduce menopausal and herpes symptoms caused by female ovarian imbalances.
 However, if you are at risk for or have Cancer, don't eat foods containing phytoestrogens or take phytoestrogen supplements without discussing it with your doctor first.

 Also, see Herbal Adaptogens & Antivirals.